Cleaning supplies and household chemicals

 Never combine bleach or any bleach-containing product with any detergent containing ammonia.

 Continued breathing problems and even death can occur from the gasses created by this combination.
 Read all descriptions and follow guidance when using cleaning products.

-Some natural fragrances in cleaning products (especially in air fresheners) may react with raised levels of ozone from indoor sources, like some air cleaning machines, or from outside air to form formaldehyde and dangerous fine particles indoors.
-Ozone is dangerous, but invisible, the gas that worsens asthma and other lung illnesses.
+Some natural fragrances in cleaning products (especially in air fresheners) may react with raised ozone levels from indoor sources, like some air cleaning machines, or from the outside air to form formaldehyde and dangerous fine particles indoors.
+Ozone is dangerous but invisible, the gas that worsens asthma and other lung illnesses.
 Particles are also traditional air pollutants that can worsen asthma and other lung illnesses and hazard heart attacks and stroke.
 Both ozone and particles can be life-threatening.
 Formaldehyde is a known personal carcinogen.

 How can you limit infliction from cleaning and household products?